rook/rook/Documentation/upgrade.md

 **IMPORTANT:** Ensure that you are using the latest manifests from either `master` or the `release-0.8` branch.
 If you have custom configuration options set in your old `rook-operator.yaml` manifest, you will need to set those values in the new Ceph operator manifest below.

-Navigate to the new Ceph manifests directory, apply your custom configuration options if you are using any, and then create the new Ceph operator:
+Navigate to the new Ceph manifests directory, apply your custom configuration options if you are using any, and then create the new Ceph operator with the command below.
+Note that the new operator by default uses by `rook-ceph-system` namespace, but we will use `sed` to edit it in place to use `rook-system` instead for backwards compatibility with your existing cluster.
 ```bash
 cd cluster/examples/kubernetes/ceph
 cat operator.yaml | sed -e 's/namespace: rook-ceph-system/namespace: rook-system/g' | kubectl create -f -